CloudOpting/cloudopting-crane/README.md

 - __Bind port__: in `settings.py`, the `WS_BIND_PORT` parameter change the port where the REST API will be listening.

-- __DEBUG mode__: If the environment variable `DEBUG` is defined as `True` the process will run in debug mode and it will return debug information in the requests when something fails.
+- __DEBUG mode__: If the environment variable `DEBUG` is defined as `true` (`export DEBUG=true`) the process will run in debug mode and it will return debug information in the requests when something fails.
 It is not recomended for production use.

 - __Context storage__: The commander process uses an abstract datastore in order to maintain the context information.
 By default this is configured as a internal and volatile dictionary.
 It is possible to select also a filesystem based storage or a redis server ('DS_TYPE' in `settings.py`).